CircuitVerse/Blog/content/posts/DevjitChoudhury_GSoC22_Phase1_Report.md

 ### I. Setting up the project

-I started with setting up the Vue project using Vite and installing all the dependencies and setting up the basic folder structure for the project.
+I started with setting up the Vue project using Vite, installing all the dependencies, and setting up the basic folder structure for the project.
 I added ES Lint and Prettier for linting and formatting and added scripts to format the entire codebase on running it.
 Also added husky and commitlint for checking my commit messages before pushing my code.
 Added aliases for src and components folder.
-Having the basic project set up I pushed the initial code to the repository.
+Having the basic project set up, I pushed the initial code to the repository.

 ### II.
 Decoupling Simulator from Backend

-Next, I focused on integrating the simulator code from [CircuitVerse repository](https://github.com/CircuitVerse/CircuitVerse) where I faced some challenges of resolving the bugs to make the core functionalities of the simulator work.
+Next, I focused on integrating the simulator code from the [CircuitVerse repository](https://github.com/CircuitVerse/CircuitVerse), where I faced some challenges in resolving the bugs to make the core functionalities of the simulator work.

-I learned to move a directory from one repository to another preserving its commit history.
+I learned to move a directory from one repository to another, preserving its commit history.
 [Link to a very helpful article to implement this.](https://medium.com/@ayushya/move-directory-from-one-repository-to-another-preserving-git-history-d210fa049d4b)

-Following it I removed the unrequired dependencies from the project.
+Following it, I removed the unrequired dependencies from the project.
-Finally, the Simulator was functional and I could proceed with breaking it into components.
+Finally, the Simulator was functional, and I could proceed with breaking it into components.

 ### III.
 Internationalization